StuPro-TOSCAna/TOSCAna/docs/dev/webapp/services.md

 # Services

-Most of the services are wrappers around the by swagger-codegen auto generated services.
+Most of the services are wrappers around the by swagger-codegen auto-generated services.

 ## ClientCsarsService